Continuing Education near

 - Multicultural Competency

-A Class Catalog is produced each Fall, Spring, and Summer featuring hundreds of exciting classes for both adults and children in four major categories:
+Each Fall, Spring, and Summer, we feature hundreds of exciting classes for both adults and children in four major categories:

-- Profit and IT include Computers and Technology, Business Solutions, Money Management, and Certificate Programs.
+- Profit & IT includes Computers and Technology, Business Solutions, Money Management and Certificate Programs.

-- The Arts features Dance, Music, Languages, and Fine Arts.
+- The Arts features Dance, Music, Languages, Fine Arts and others.

 Classes are taught on Northside ISD school campuses and at various sites in the community.
 They are conducted for the benefit and enjoyment of our patrons and are offered for non-credit unless otherwise designated.